Further Learning: Step Programme

-The Steps Towards Employment and Progression (Steps) programme is for young people with a Education Health and Care Plan.
-The course is tailored to the young people’s needs and involves classroom based learning and opportunities for real work experience.
+The Steps Towards Employment and Progression (Step) programme is for young people with an Education, Health and Care Plan.
+The course is tailored to the young people’s needs and involves classroom-based learning and opportunities for real work experience.
 It prepares them to move onto paid employment, long term voluntary work, progression on to a Supported Internship or a vocational college course specific to their goals.

-This course, which is run in conjunction with Manchester Adult Education Service (MAES).
-There are modules on Preparation for Work, Citizenship, ICT and also allows learners to develop their skills in maths and English.
-Young people will complete work tasters and blocks of work experience to help with learning real-world skills.
+This course is run in conjunction with Manchester Adult Education Service (MAES).
+There are modules on Preparation for Work, Citizenship and ICT plus it also allows learners to develop their skills in maths and English.
+Young people will complete work tasters and blocks of work experience for learning real-world skills.

-Steps also offers training in job searching, confidence building, and traveling independently.
+Steps also provides training in job searching, confidence building and traveling independently.

-The courses are held at adult community learning centres, this year Steps is at Forum Learning in Wythenshawe for two days each week.
-Some learners progress onto a second year where there is a continued focus on work preparation and life skills, these sessions are being held at Abraham Moss Adult Learning Centre and Rusholme Army Reserve Centre.
+The courses are held at adult community learning centres including Forum Learning in Wythenshawe for two days each week.
+Some learners progress onto a second year where there is a continued focus on work preparation and life skills,.
+These sessions are being held at Abraham Moss Adult Learning Centre and Rusholme Army Reserve Centre.